Brewing your best "cuppa"

 Multiple brews (re-steeping)

-The secret to your maximum enjoyment of those expensive specialty leaves is multiple brews.
+Multiple brews are the secret to your maximum enjoyment of those expensive speciality leaves.

-As the leaves begin to rehydrate in the water and transfer those soluable compounds to the tea infusion, the taste, colour, body and aroma characteristics all transfer to the hot water, until the eqilibrium is reached.
+As the leaves begin to rehydrate in the water and transfer those soluble compounds to the tea infusion, the taste, colour, body and aroma characteristics all transfer to the hot water until the equilibrium is reached.

 This process will yield one, two or maybe three brews; in the instance of a quality white tea like Buddhas Tears (Jasmine Pearls) or a quality compressed Pu-erh tea brick, three or more multiple brews are possible.